 While reflecting on these troubling developments this morning, I was startled by the news of Arthur Jones’ unchallenged bid for the Republican nomination in one of Illinois’ congressional districts.
 Jones, a Holocaust denier with strong ties to neo-Nazi groups, has been unashamedly promoting white supremacy from the platform of an alt-right type identity politics.

 Ultimately, however, concern about the new Republican identity politics is not primarily rooted in the fact that alt-right racists are increasingly feeling like they have a home in the Party, as alarming as that should be; nor does it hinge on having to maintain that Trump is an actual racist.
-We might endlessly debate whether Trump has said or tweated things that make him a white supremacist or a racist.
-In many ways, such questions distract from the real issue, which is that Trump’s operational philosophy correlates with key ideological coordinates of identity politics in the ways mentioned above.
+We might endlessly debate whether Trump has said or tweeted things that make him a white supremacist or a racist.
+In many ways, such questions distract from the real issue, which is that Trump’s operational philosophy correlates with key ideological coordinates of identity politics in the ways mentioned above (especially in the above paragraph beginning “If the rise of Identity Politics”).
 The Democrats cannot offer a critique of this without implicating themselves, since they have been in bed with identity politics for decades; so, sensing that something is wrong, all they can do is try to pin the charge of racism on the President.

 - Trump’s Brave New World